ÖVP human rights spokeswoman: FGM and forced marriage also in Austria – active action required

 Christian Klar, who is also the headmaster of a secondary school, told of everyday school life: “The sister of one of our students was supposed to fly to Egypt to be mutilated, because otherwise she would not be able to find a real husband.
 That was the first case that became known to us, and this is not an isolated case in Austria.
 We have to take preventive action in education and schools!”
 And further: “We also have forced marriages: I had a case where a girl was raped, beaten and forced into marriage.
 In the middle of Vienna: So these human rights violations are neither abstract nor isolated cases!”

 Waris Dirie confirmed this and said: “More and better sex education is needed.
 The children must learn to respect each other.
 In particular, boys must learn to respect girls.
 There are too many machos and bullies these days.
 Truth, respect and rules are essential.
 I don’t think they know what it takes to give a woman the proper respect.
-When I asked boys about it, nobody could answer.
+When I asked boys regarding it, nobody might answer.
 Parents should also feel responsible – education doesn’t just start at school.”

 Gudrun Kugler asked Waris Dirie if she was reconciled to her difficult fate.
 “I come from the desert,” she replied, “only today counts there.
 We are connected to the universe and nature.
 Some things you can change, some things you can’t.
 I look at the best sides of life.
 I only see the good.
 I feel nothing but forgiveness for everything bad that happens.
 How come?
 Because that’s what I decided to do.”